japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 doExecute(): RDD[InternalRow]
 ```

-Generates a distributed computation (that is a runtime representation of the operator in particular and a structured query in general) as an RDD of link:spark-sql-InternalRow.adoc[internal binary rows], i.e. `RDD[InternalRow]`, and thus _execute_.
+Generates a distributed computation (that is a runtime representation of the operator in particular and a structured query in general) as an RDD of spark-sql-InternalRow.md[internal binary rows], i.e. `RDD[InternalRow]`, and thus _execute_.

 Used when...FIXME